zwleileen/emotions-word-game/README.md

 1. The player will be shown random words and a category.
 2. The player has to select all the words that match the category.
 3. Once a match is successful, the player will be shown another category and has to select all the words that belong to the category.
-4. The player will aim to match as many as possible within the time given.
+4. The player will aim for as many correct matches as possible within the time given.
 5. The player only has 3 tries for wrong matches.

 # User story (includes wireframe)
 - As a user, I want to see a landing page with the name of the game so that I know I'm in the right place.
 - As a user, I want to see the instructions on how to play the game and the start button so that I know what to expect and how to proceed.
-- As a user, I want to be able to click the start button and see the initial game state (the category and set of words I can select from) so that I can begin playing the game.

 ![Landing page](https://i.imgur.com/XvTuQAg.png)

+- As a user, I want to be able to click the start button and see the initial game state (the category and set of words I can select from).
+- As a user, I want to see the timer counting down so that I know the game has started.

 ![Game state](https://i.imgur.com/iWIWnXz.png)

-- As a user, I want to see the timer counting down so that I know the game has started.
-- As a user, I want to see visual feedback of the word I have selected so that I know my selection has been registered. [think about whether to add a submit button]
+- As a user, I want to see visual feedback of the word I have selected so that I know my selection has been registered.
 - As a user, I want to see feedback on whether the match is correct or wrong, so that I know whether to change my selection.

 ![Correct match](https://i.imgur.com/ej7ngOH.png)